Valentin222259/Proiect-PSSC/Proiect-PSSC/Proiect PSSC/copilot_instructions_full.md

 - Operations: test each state transition
 - Workflows: test happy path and failure scenarios
 - Use descriptive test names: `MethodName_Scenario_ExpectedResult`

-## Database Integration

-### Entity Framework Core
-- Use DbContext for data access
-- Define DbSet for each entity (Order, Customer, Product, Inventory)
-- Use migrations for schema versioning
-- Lazy load related entities when needed

-### Repository Pattern
-- Create repository for each aggregate root (OrderRepository)
-- Use dependency injection for repositories
-- Repositories as boundaries to database

-### Transactions
-- Use transactions when multiple tables updated
-- Ensure data consistency across related records